 For Dr. Eli Kurz, a busy night—without thinking, he’d agreed to cover for one of his division members on emergency family leave.
-The next day Eli would face a high-profile panel that was conducting a triannual review of his division's research.
-It was Eli's first review at Harvard.
+The next day Eli would face a high-profile panel that was conducting a triannual review of his division, mainly the quality and the quantity of its research.
+It was the first review of Eli, newly in charge of neonatology in Ellen Larkin's Department of Pediatrics at Harvard.
 After he finished his sign-in rounds at the three nurseries his division was responsible for, he hoped to get some downtime to finish work for the next morning's review.
 Fortunately, the nurseries were all within fifty yards of each other in the three venerable hospitals on Longwood avenue: Beth Israel, Boston Children’s Hospital, and Brigham and Women’s Hospital.
 Eli's girlfriend, Caitlin, had warned him he should have finished preparing for his presentation days ago, but of course, after he'd finished checking the nurseries, at 8pm his pager went off.
 The obstetricians at Brigham and Women's were considering a C-section for a 28 week preemie with an unstable heart rate.
 By 8:30 they'd decided the baby had to come out.

-Eli went to the OR, gowned, and scrubbed.
-One of Eli’s favorite residents was on call with him, Jim Sudbury, a fellow sailor and squash player was there with an intern and a medical student in tow, the med student uncertain where to stand in the operating room.
+Gowned, and scrubbed, Eli entered the OR.
+One of Eli’s favorite residents was on call that night.
+Jim Sudbury, a fellow sailor and squash player was there with an intern and a medical student in tow, the med student uncertain where to stand in the operating room.

 The obstetrician came over and for a look.
 “Sorry guys.
 Guess we were off on the dates.
 Mom came in a few hours ago.
 Prenatal care in Tennessee.
 No prenatal steroids for the lungs.
 Not enough time.
 And maybe there’s infection.
 She has a low fever and thinks she was leaking amniotic fluid for the past day.
 We also think the kid may have been in trouble from mom’s high blood pressure.
 Says she forgot her meds on this trip.”